Idimuzhikkal: Tourist Attraction

 The village still retains its rustic beauty;

 several ponds, especially the Appat pond, along with tiny brooks that weave across the expanse of paddy fields, are the main attractions of this village.
-The village rest on the banks of branches of Kadalundi River which originates from Neelithode of Ramanattukara.
+The village rest on the banks of branches of Kadalundi River and Chaliyar River which originates from Neelithode of Ramanattukara.
 The Kadalundi Bird Sanctuary spreads over a cluster of islands where the Kadalundipuzha River flows into the Arabian Sea.
 There are over a hundred varieties of native birds and around 60 varieties of migratory birds that come here in large numbers annually.
 Idimuzhikkal/Ramanattukara is the main town, Kakkanchery is another developing town; both situated by National Highway 17.
 Now the road-widening efforts initiated by the National Highways Authority have totally changed the facade of this town.